joshkay/wikay/README.md

 # blocipedia-node
-Wiki creator made with Node.js
+Wiki creator made with Node.js.

+Allows users to create, collaborate, and share wikis.